-A vegetarian restaurant doesn’t look like one.
+A vegetarian restaurant that doesn’t look like one.
 Here they offer a lunch menu featuring imaginative, tasty and nutritious dishes.
 A small, well-chosen selection of wine and beer ir available.

-A vegetarian restaurant doesn’t look like one.
+A vegetarian restaurant that doesn’t look like one.
 Here they offer a lunch menu featuring imaginative, tasty and nutritious dishes.
 A small, well-chosen selection of wine and beer ir available.

 Ale&Hop is a bar & restaurant dedicated to the cult of craft beer and tasty healthy food.
 You will encounter a hoppy atmosphere and friendly service.